HideOnHeart0507/Personal_Skills/README.md

 # Personal_Skills
- A brief conclution on some projects that I've learned on my own and libraries learned
+ A brief conclution on some projects that I've learned on my own and libraries learned.